-Asset replacement is funded within the Capital Works Programme, as detailed in Section 4 of this report.

-Asset replacement is in accordance with Council's Asset Management Plan 2012, including criticality assessments.
+Asset replacement is funded within the Capital Works Programme, as detailed in this report.
+Asset replacement is in accordance with Council's Asset Management Plan 2012 and identified in the 2020 Integrated Water Cycle Management Plan.

-6.1 Asset Replacement - objectives and targets
+6.1 Asset replacement - objectives and targets